-Some systems have been known to set BIOS as the first boot device and this often triggers a “we couldn’t create a new partition” to message.
-To fix it, set your flash drive as the first boot device then reconnect the drive and restart system again.
-As the system is booting, press (F12, F11 and F10) to select flash drive as boot device.
+Some systems have been known to set BIOS as the first boot device, and this often triggers a "we couldn't create a new partition" to message.
+To fix it, set your flash drive as the first boot device, then reconnect the drive and restart the system again.
+As the system is booting, press (F12, F11, and F10) to select the flash drive as a boot device.

-If Boot menu is not enabled on your device go to BIOS to change it manually.
+If the Boot menu is not enabled on your device, go to BIOS to change it manually.

 DO NOTE THAT CONVERTING MBR TO GPR WILL ERASE ALL FILES SO MAKE SURE YOU DO A PROPER BACKUP OF ALL YOUR FILES FIRST.

 To convert to GPT